ACC hosts consortium to shape future of cyber training

-U.S. Air Force with Col. William Angerman, deputy of Air Education & Training Command’s operations and communications directorate and chief information officer, listens to the Cyber Training Consortium at Joint Base Langley-Eustis, Va., Feb.
-16, 2022.
-ACC hosted the three-day consortium with senior leaders from across the Department of the Air Force to identify and propose solutions to shortfalls in its cyber training.
-(U.S. Air Force photo by 1st Lt.
-Teri Bunce)
+JOINT BASE LANGLEY-EUSTIS, Va. – Air Combat Command hosted a three-day cyber training consortium with senior leaders from across the Department of the Air Force to identify and propose solutions to shortfalls in its cyber training, Feb.
+15-17, 2022.

+ACC has taken the lead on building cross-agency partnerships within the cyber community to synchronize training from initial skills to strategic post-secondary education.

+“We’ve identified that we have under-invested in the training and education of our communications and information technology professionals,” said Col. Heather Blackwell, director of ACC’s Cyberspace and Information Dominance directorate.

 |Date Taken: